 They can be used from the outset for interactive installation guidance, or you can choose to pair a mobile device with your thermostat once installed.
 Pairing is a simple task requiring you to generate a numeric key on the thermostat’s Settings menu, which is then entered in the app.
 We found the connection to be mostly seamless, although we did notice the iOS app directed us to the wrong area of the Settings menu for key generation.

-That aside, we found touch controls to be smooth and responsive on both the app and the device itself, with Qualcomm’s specialist IOT processor powering slick, on-screen animations and speedy transitions.
+That aside, we found touch controls to be smooth and responsive on both the app and the device itself, with Qualcomm’s specialized IoT processor powering slick, on-screen animations and speedy transitions.
 The neat user interface design boasts simplicity and utility, allowing easy control without a steep learning curve.

 Cortana, Alexa and the Google Assistant all welcome, with some effort

-At launch, temperature control through Cortana is only available in the United States, although Johnson Controls tells us that the thermostat will be coming to Canada in the coming months.
-As our initial testing of the device was performed in Canada, we were unable to test the full suite of Cortana commands, but we found that standard features, such as weather and news reports, calendar queries and general questions all worked well.
-We’ll update the review once we’ve had a chance to test out the full functionality.
+At launch in August, temperature control through Cortana was only available in the United States, although Johnson Controls told us that the thermostat will be coming to Canada in the coming months.
+In mid-November, three months later, Cortana is still only available on Glas in the U.S. As our initial testing of the device was performed in Canada, we were at first unable to test the full suite of Cortana commands, but we found that standard features, such as weather and news reports, calendar queries, and general questions all worked well.
+In subsequent testing in the U.S., we encountered setup bugs and complications that had us throwing our hands up in the air.
+Sure, it worked in the end.
+Was it worth it in the end?
+Maybe not.

 GLAS’ integrated microphone also did a great job of picking up quiet voices, even when audio was playing.
 Unfortunately, as you’d expect from such a compact device, the integrated speaker lacks quality, with tinny audio that grates after just a short time.
 In case you’re thinking of using the thermostat as an additional audio player, music streaming isn’t available through Cortana on GLAS — and that’s probably for the best.